Ab-verse/nextjs-smartcontract-lottery/readMe.md

 - Users can enter the lottery by sending Ether.
 - Random winners are selected using Chainlink VRF.
-- Periodic raffle runs based on time intervals.
+- Periodic raffle runs based on time intervals (120sec).
 - Keeper Network compatibility ensures the contract's continuous operation.

 ## Deployed on Versel